 - Serve warm with feta, mint, and balsamic

 How to cut watermelon steaks

 So you start by cutting out some watermelon steaks.
 Cut the watermelon in half lengthwise, then place the flat edge down and cut 1 ½ to 2 inch slices down.
 It’s better to make them too thick than too thin.
 From each slice, cut out a rectangle.

-Brush with your flavored oil mixture, then it’s onto the cooking.
-Place of dash of oil in a sauté pan and bring to a low-medium heat.
+Brush with your flavored oil mixture, then it’s onto the cooking!
+Add a dash of oil to a skillet and bring to a low-medium heat.
 To prevent any splash-ups, gently slide each steak into the pan.
-Cook each steak for about 5 minutes on each side, then increase the heat to medium-high and continue cooking, about 1 minute per side, until edges are slightly browned.
+Cook each side for about 5 minutes, then increase the heat to medium-high and continue cooking, about 1 minute per side, until edges are slightly browned.